maksimKrukovich/hedera-accelerator-defi-eip/contracts/erc7540/doc/README.md

 await vault.updateFeeConfig(newFeeConfiguration);
 ```

+## Errors
+error MaxDepositRequestExceeded(address controller, uint256 assets, uint256 maxDeposit);
+* Throws when a user tries to 'claim' deposit and the desired amount is grater than 'claimable' deposit balance.

+error MaxRedeemRequestExceeded(address controller, uint256 shares, uint256 maxShares);
+* Throws when a user tries to 'claim' deposit and the desired amount is grater than 'claimable' redeem balance.

+error InvalidController();
+* Throws when an unauthorized address attempts to act as a controller.

+error InvalidOperator();
+* Throws when trying to set an invalid operator, such as setting oneself as an operator.

+error MaxRewardTokensAmount();
+* Throws when owner adds reward which exceeds max token amount.

 ## Core Functions
 ### Async Deposit & Withdrawal logic
 requestDeposit(uint256 assets, address controller, address owner) returns uint256